Mercedes Power Steering Malfunction See Operator’s Manual

 Can you drive with a power steering malfunction?

 If your vehicle is designed with a power steering pump, you cannot use the car if the power steering stops working.
-Only operate the vehicle with a fixed power steering.
+You can only operate the vehicle with fixed power steering.

 My steering got jamed of gla 2015 200d, to my horror i thaught there must be some major problems , but was wrong , i want people using these cars to park their car properly as rat bites are the biggest issue, my wires were bitten ., so rat bites are also major issues to take care of…